 WHY WE LIKE IT: This is the best military compass, thanks to a rugged cast aluminum frame construction and accuracy to within +/- 40 mils (2.25 degrees.)

 Used by the U.S. Military, this compass is very easy to integrate into your outdoor lifestyle.
 Simply set your compass arrow to the intended direction and close down the sight tab to pin the wheel, preventing the compass from shifting.
 This is critical with repeated bounces and stress during expeditions.
-Kudos for not being liquid filled, which makes it less susceptible to temperature or sudden accuracy changes.
+Kudos for not being liquid-filled, which makes it less susceptible to temperature or sudden accuracy changes.
 Every degree counts, after all.

 This is the best compass for survival, thanks to being highly durable, shock, sand, and water-resistant.
 With an operating temperature between -50 F to +150 F, this compass is equally effective in blistering or sub-zero temperatures.
 This compass will be a must among your best camping/hiking gear.
 It will also help you when hunting if you have already packed the best camping stove to prepare your meals.

 Award: HONORABLE MENTION